Beach and Resident Parking

 Palm Boulevard between 21st and 40th Avenue

 No permit is required to park along the public rights-of-way of Palm Boulevard between 21st and 40th Avenue.
-However, vehicles must parallel park at least four feet (4') away from the pavement on the ocean side of palm, this also applies to all parking along Palm Boulevard between 41st and 57th Avenue.
+However, on the ocean side of Palm Boulevard, vehicles must parallel park at least four feet (4') away from the pavement on the ocean side of palm, this also applies to all parking along Palm Boulevard between 41st and 57th Avenue.
 Also, double parking on the passenger side of any vehicle that is paralleled parked is prohibited.

 Drivers are required to park in the same direction as moving traffic when parked on the public right-of-way.